DifferentiableUniverseInitiative/jax_cosmo/CONTIBUTING.md

 Everyone is welcome to contribute to this project, and contributions can take many different forms, from helping to answer questions in the [issues](https://github.com/DifferentiableUniverseInitiative/jax_cosmo/issues), to contributing to the code-base by making a Pull Request.

+In order to foster an open, inclusive, and welcoming community, all contributors agree to adhere to the [jax-cosmo code of conduct](CODE_OF_CONDUCT.md).

 ## Contributing code using Pull Requests

 Code contributions are most welcome.
 You can in particular look for GitHub issues marked as `contributions welcome` or `good first issue`.
 But you can also propose adding a new functionality, in which case you may find it beneficial to first open a GitHub issue to discuss the feature you want to implement ahead of opening a Pull Request.